sebastian-ks/manga-dl/README 2.txt

 - Adding a title to your epub is completely optional.
 You can simply type: 'manga-dl "url"' The title of the epub will then be auto-generated based on data displayed on the actual website

+- Note that if you want to set a title containing more than 1 word u should put your title in double quotes (--> "titlep1 titlep2")

 - If u get a prompt from your firewall denying access click on 'grant access' to continue (This app is not a virus)